Knowledge base

 - Click on Manage under Advanced Settings:

-- Click on the different tabs General, PHP / Apache and PHP Extensions to make the desired adjustments:
+- Click on the different tabs General, PHP / Apache and PHP Extensions to proceed with the desired adjustments:

 Do not forget to save the changes at the bottom of the page.

-Refer to this other guide if you are looking for information about limit values and the possibilities of unlocking them.
+Refer to this other guide if you are looking for information regarding limit values and the possibilities of unlocking the latter.

 … via the .user.ini file

-For the PHP directives that are not available in the Manager, it is necessary to set the desired values in the .user.ini
+For PHP directives that are not present on the Manager side, it is necessary to define the desired values in the .user.ini file, for example:

 … in CLI